Configuration

 * [Data](/development/model/model-class#bundled-data)

-* [Custom Build Commands](/development/model/build-commands)
+* [Custom build commands](/development/model/dependencies#build-commands)

-* [Base Docker Images](/development/model/base-images)
+* [Base Docker images](/development/model/dependencies#base-images)

-* [Custom Servers](/development/model/custom-server)
+* [Custom servers](/development/model/custom-server)

-* [Custom Health Checks](/development/model/custom-health-checks)
+* [Custom health checks](/development/model/health-checks)